AntoineJo/MDATPInstallScripts/README.txt

 * ASRMode is optional, it will set Attack Surface Reduction, Control Folder Access and Network Protection to Audit mode or enable them in block mode - possible values are AuditMode, EnforcedMode, Disabled
 * OS must be used for DownloadContent, possible values are one of: "All", "Windows7x64", "Windows8.1x64", "Windows10x64", "Windows2008R2", "Windows2012R2", "Windows2016", "Windows2019"

+*** Advanced uses cases
+* If you encounter issues during the installation, you can retry using the GetLogs flag to collect all installation logs mdatp_poc_setup_windows.ps1 -installEDR -installEPP -GetLogs *
+* If you want to perform an offline update for Defender AV mdatp_poc_setup_windows.ps1 -installEPP -OfflineUpdate

 --------------------------------------------
 Examples
 --------------------------------------------